refinedev/refine/packages/cli/ANNOUNCEMENTS.md

 ---

-test announcement here
+refine Devtools beta version has been released, join the waitlist to try it out. https://s.refine.dev/devtools

 ---

 ---announcement
-hidden: false
+hidden: true

 ---

-refine Devtools beta version has been released, join the waitlist to try it out. https://s.refine.dev/devtools
+Hello from refine team!
+Hope you enjoy!
+Join our discord server to get help and discuss with other users. https://discord.gg/refine

 ---